AndreiSager/alexei-portfolio/README.md

 **Note**: Shane make sure to add a note or comment when adding an image in the database.

-# Some Of The Images Used Are From Pixawizard and Pixabay
+# Some Of The Images Used Are From Pixawizard and Pixabay.